Table of Contents

 - The process by which these skis are constructed.

 The inner core of your cross-country ski is considered as the most important part of the ski as it is responsible for the ski’s strength and flexibility.
 This inner core, which was earlier made of wood, is now constructed using a variety of materials.
-With the introduction of metal in the cross-country skis, the material of your skis is now of utmost importance.
+With the introduction of metal in the cross-country ski, the material of your skis is now of utmost importance.

 Many cross-country ski manufacturers still prefer wood as the inner core, whereas there is another section of XC ski manufacturers that vouch for foam.

 The cross country skis, also referred to as Nordic skis, differ in their design and style.
-Although these skis appear to be just a piece of board gliding on ice, there is more complexity in its manufacturing.
+Although these cross country skis appear to be just a piece of board gliding on ice, there is more complexity in its manufacturing.
 The cross country skis are designed based on the important principles of engineering, physics, as well as material science.

-There are two main processes used while manufacturing cross-country skis.
+There are two main processes used while manufacturing cross country skis.

 Compression molding is often used to make cross-country skis.
 This process requires heat and pressure to bond all the components of the layers.